Information for Students

 - Campus safety protocols involving facilities cleaning

-- Individual screening/testing
+- Individual screening

-- Personal protective equipment (facial masks)
+- Personal protective equipment (face masks and shields)

 Hand sanitizer stations are located across campus.
 These freestanding sanitizer stations are commonly located near building entrances and exits.
 If you purchase your own hand sanitizer, the CDC recommends checking the product label to make sure it contains at least 60% alcohol.

 Disinfecting wipes will also be provided for all classrooms and labs beginning with the start of classes on Monday, Aug.
-24. Students should be prepared to wipe down their area before and after attending class.
+24. Students should be prepared to wipe down their areas before and after attending class.